Vaporization: CBD & THC Boiling Points

-“I’m wondering the best way to use CBD from flowers.
+Project CBD received this inquiry from a Canadian citizen: “I’m wondering the best way to use CBD from flowers.
 Smoking a high CBD strain (Charlottes Web) still got me stoned despite having very minimal THC.
 I am thinking about buying a Volcano Digital Vaporizer, but I want to make sure I can effectively get CBD.
 So, can I vaporize the THC out of cannabis flowers?
 Can I vaporize at 157°C and let the THC escape and then vaporize between 160°C-180°C to get just the CBD only?
 Or is that an impossibility and you have to have both THC and CBD together?
 Much appreciated, thanks for your time!”

-Project CBD responds:
+Project CBD Responds:

 Thank you for contacting Project CBD.
 Check out the boiling point chart of various cannabinoids and terpenes attached below.
 THC boils at a slightly lower temperature than CBD.
 However, when vaporizing a strain that contains any THC at all, you still may absorb some effects.
 Here is why: